Skip to main content

 Tableau Semantics Connector

 In this module, you explored the basics of Tableau Semantics.
-You learned how to create a semantic model, how to add relationships, how to create logical views, and how to add calculated fields.
+You learned how to create a semantic model, define relationships, build logical views, and add calculated fields.
 You also learned how to test your semantic model to make sure it works correctly and how to use Tableau Semantics in other applications.
 Now that you’ve familiarized yourself with Tableau Semantics, try it out for yourself and see how easy it is to define, govern, and query all your business metrics via the semantic layer.

 Share your Trailhead feedback over on Salesforce Help.